dojo/dojo.io/site/source/tutorials/001_static_content/index.md

 v('h1', { title: 'I am a title!' },[ 'Biz-E Bodies' ]);
 ```

 Notice that we have added a parameter between the tag and content parameters.
-This object can be used to set any attribute that is needed on the element being created.
+The object used as the second parameter can set any attribute on the element being created.
 This method of using JavaScript or TypeScript to create DOM elements is called [HyperScript](https://github.com/hyperhype/hyperscript) and is shared by many virtual DOM implementations.

 Congratulations!
 You are off to a good start on your journey to master Dojo 2.
 In the [next tutorial](../002_creating_an_application/), we will start to get familiar with the major components of a Dojo 2 application.